ewasm/testnet/rust.md

 ### Optimizing Ewasm binaries

 By default, the Rust compiler can generate huge WebAssembly binaries, even in release mode.
-These are not suitable for use as Ewasm contracts, and include lots of unnecessary cruft.
+These include lots of unnecessary cruft and are not suitable for use as Ewasm contracts.

 The following steps will show how to optimize for size and remove unnecessary code segments from the resulting Wasm binary.